TSDC-TEAM/samba-kos/kos/example/smbclient/README.md

       path = /home/share
       valid users = test
       ```
-   If you already have a Samba server configured, you can replace the parameters in the example code `./kos/example/smbclient/testclient/main.c` with the required parameters.
+   If you already have a Samba server configured, you can replace the parameters in the example code [./testclient/main.c](testclient/main.c) with the required parameters.
 1. Run the Samba server.
-1. To run the example on QEMU, go to the directory `./kos/examples/smbclient` and run the following command:
+1. To run the example on QEMU, go to the directory with the Samba client example and run the following command:
    ```
    $ ./cross-build.sh
    ```